confluentinc/ksql/docs/tutorials/connect-integration.rst

 Note that users are repeated multiple times.
 This is ``bulk`` mode is specified, which re-imports the entire database every time.
 Obviously, this isn't appropriate for production.
-For more information on changelog capture, see :ref:`jdbc-source-connector-incremental-query-modes`.
+For more information on changelog capture, see `Incremental Query Modes <https://docs.confluent.io/current/connect/kafka-connect-jdbc/source-connector/index.html#incremental-query-modes>`__.